rmsk2/cbmcrypt/README.md

 ## Disadvanages of using historical computers for cryptography

-They provide no way to generate random numbers in a secure way.
+They provide no way to generate random numbers in a secure way and they are horribly slow.